-This subject is about health of humans and our development.
-Students will learn about every part of the lifespan.
-They will learn about what determines a person's health status and that health is not just about the physical body.
+This study fosters learning about every stage of the lifespan.
+Students will learn about what determines a person's health status and that health is not just about the physical body.
 They will explore Australia's health along with looking at global health and analyse the differences between the two.
 Some of the main learning focuses include nutrition, the government and our healthcare system, youth issues and risk-taking behaviour, lifestyle diseases and other diseases affecting our population and the populations of other countries, prenatal and postnatal development of babies, health promotion agencies, programs and campaigns and food models.